plasmatech8/ethereum-practice/README.md

 > If you use truffle migrate --reset, you must re-add the token to each account.
 The accounts
 > addresses are not changed.

+## 04. Sending ERC20 Tokens

+We need a `transfer` function.

+If you use the JavaScript `token.transfer.call('0x123...', 5)` method, it **returns the function value** without submitting the transaction. (like a data call, which can be used for testing a transaction)

+If you use `token.transfer('0x123...', 5)`, it will **submit the transaction** and return the reciept .